 An enabling environment with right mentoring and rekindling aspirations amongst the students can do the magic!!!

-A mere establishment of Maker Space in itself does not guarantee the onset of a culture of Innovation/entrepreneurship.
-A stage-wise approach has been conceived and a standard set of activities have been identified to be conducted as part of the Makerspace in a hub and spoke model where some of the activities will be conducted in a centralized place like Hyderabad (HuB) and most of the activities will be conducted on college campus (Spokes).
-The complete programme is broadly divided into three phases as described below:
+A mere establishment of Maker Space in itself does not guarantee the onset of a culture of innovation/entrepreneurship.
+A stage-wise approach has been conceived and a standard set of activities have been identified to be conducted as part of the Makerspace in a hub and spoke model where some of the activities will be conducted in a centralized place like Hyderabad (HuB) and most of the activities will be conducted on a college campus (Spokes).
+The complete program is broadly divided into three phases as described below:

 Phase 1: Maker Space Structured Activities

-The Phase 1 of Maker Space initiative includes a series of activities listed below which will be conducted primarily on the college campus.
+Phase 1 of the Maker Space initiative includes a series of activities listed below which will be conducted primarily on the college campus.
 In addition, there will be some centralized activities as well.

 The Exploration Phase

-In most cases, participants need inputs on the approach to identify problem/opportunity and present it in a structured manner.
+In most cases, participants need inputs on the approach to identify the problem/opportunity and present it in a structured manner.
 It also helps in learning how to be focused on a specific issue than trying to solve all the things in one attempt.
 The whole objective of this phase is to help them refine their approach towards Ideation.